alexastrum/biohacking/README.md

 Contrast this with (how I understand) [Bryan’s objective of maximizing x](https://protocol.bryanjohnson.com/) or Peter Attia’s objective of maximizing the area under the curve of your final decade.

+### Business

+An automated system of **personalized logevity protocols** with automated validation and correction based on realtime data.

 ## Principles